Introduction

 In Genesis 1:1,2,26 and John 1:1-3,14, the Bible states that God the

-Father created, through God the Word (who became God the Son), by
+Father created through God the Word (who became God the Son) by means

-means of God the Holy Spirit.
-The triune action of the Godhead
+of God the Holy Spirit.
+The triune action of the Godhead created all

-created all that exists.
-God the Word became God the Son, to redeem
+that exists.
+God the Word became God the Son to redeem us by his

 The Trinity was present at Jesus' immersion, when God the Father